PARKCHEOLHEE-lab/segment-selector/README.md

 4. Configuration:
    - Adjust hyperparameters in `SegmentSelectorConfiguration` class
-   - Modify model settings in `modelsettings` for different behaviors
+   - Modify model settings in `MODEL_SETTINGS` for different behaviors